Brunt of ice storm misses Wichita

 Thay Torres-Ocacio of Guymon, Oklahoma, died after the sport utility vehicle in which he was riding went out of control on an overpass and eventually overturned several times, according to the highway patrol.

+While the chances for iced-over streets in Wichita had all but been eliminated Sunday, the Wichita Police Department still urged drivers to be careful.

+“The police department would like to remind drivers to continue being cautious drivers even though temperatures remain above freezing,” said Sgt.
+Nikki Woodrow in an email.
+“Be mindful of bridges and overpasses as they could still be slick.
+Slow down and get to your destination safely.”

-A number of flights at Wichita Eisenhower National Airport were affected by the storm, but airport spokeswoman Valerie Wise said in a text message that its airfield was open as of Sunday afternoon and that it never closed.
+A number of flights at Wichita Eisenhower National Airport were affected by the storm, but airport spokeswoman Valerie Wise said in a text message that its airfield was never closed.

 Our airfield is open but there are a few cancellations.
 Check with your airline for updates.— Wichita Airport ICT (@FlyICT) January 15, 2017